-In some cases, a cluster might contain both IBM Spectrum Scale RAID storage, and other storage subsystems, such as IBM V5000, V7000, or other storage arrays.
+In some cases, a cluster may contain both IBM Spectrum Scale RAID storage, as well as other storage subsystems, such as IBM V5000, V7000, or other storage arrays.
 This storage can be made available for separate file systems or to tier data from a single file system.

-In this case, a number of servers, typically at least 2, are attached to the external storage system that uses Fibre Channel or a similar interconnect.
+In this case, a number of servers, typically at least 2, are attached to the external storage system using Fibre Channel or a similar interconnect.
 These then serve NSDs to the rest of the cluster.
-It is mandatory that any server that provides NSDs to the rest of the cluster be dedicated servers, separate from the servers providing storage for IBM Spectrum Scale RAID.
-These servers typically must not run any applications.
-If applications are run on these servers, then they must not be time critical, as the demands of servicing disk requests might conflict with these applications.
-The connectivity of these servers must be sufficient to meet the requirements of the attached disk.
+It is mandatory that any servers providing NSDs to the rest of the cluster be dedicated servers, separate from the servers providing storage for IBM Spectrum Scale RAID.
+These servers typically should not run any applications.
+If applications are run on these servers, then they should not be time critical, as the demands of servicing disk requests may conflict with these applications.
+The connectivity of these servers should be sufficient to meet the requirements of the attached disk.
 Ensure that CPU and network bandwidth are capable of driving the attached disk system sufficiently.